cevarodriguez/YOLOv1/README.md

 Results were reasonable taking into account the training limitations associated with training the model on Google Colaboratory.

-Feel free to contact me via e-mail should you have any doubts regarding the code.
+Do not hesitate to contact me via e-mail should you have any doubts regarding the code.